Agent Skills: Product Requirements Document (PRD) Generator

 • Create a reference document that evolves with the product

 A PRD must never be generated immediately from a single prompt.
-The agent must first reduce uncertainty and align expectations.
+Reduce uncertainty and align expectations first.

 Phase 0: PRD Strategy Selection